gabe565/portfolio/README.md

 My single-page portfolio website build with [Laravel](https://laravel.com) and [Vue.js](https://vuejs.org).

-This site will be ready to be published to <https://gabecook.com> eventually.
-For now it is located at <https://dev.gabecook.com>
+This site is live at <https://gabecook.com>.